1

 In general, whenever federal wage withholding is required for any Colorado wages, Colorado wage withholding is required as well.
 Wages that are exempt from federal wage withholding are generally also exempt from Colorado wage withholding.
 However, several criteria, including the state of residency for the employee, may determine whether Colorado wage withholding is required.

-Every employer must prepare a W-2 for each employee to report the Colorado income taxes withheld from each employee’s pay.
+Every employer must prepare an IRS Form W-2 for each employee to report the Colorado income taxes withheld from each employee’s pay.
 The employer must provide copies of the W-2 both to the employee and to the Department no later than January 31st of the following year.

 This publication is designed to provide employers with general guidance regarding Colorado wage withholding requirements.
 Additional information can be found in the statutes, regulations, forms, and guidance listed to the right.
 Nothing in this publication modifies or is intended to modify the requirements of Colorado’s statutes and regulations.
 Employers are encouraged to consult their tax advisors for guidance regarding specific situations.